ArtemPitov/Responsive-Design-Previewer/README.md

 ---

-Ensure the http protocols are the same.
+Ensure the http protocols are the same for preview.php and the preview URL.

+---

 External URLs with 'X-Frame-Options' set to 'sameorigin' may not be previewable.